MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-servers-rms-connector.md

 ### To configure file servers to use the connector

 1. Make sure that the file servers are authorized to use the RMS connector, by using the RMS connector administration tool and the information from the [Authorizing servers to use the RMS connector](install-configure-rms-connector.md#authorizing-servers-to-use-the-rms-connector) section.
-This configuration is required so that Exchange can use the RMS connector.
+This configuration is required so that the file servers can use the RMS connector.

 2. On the file servers configured for File Classification Infrastructure and that will communicate with the RMS connector, do one of the following: